-Professor of OB-GYN and Reproductive Biology, Michigan State University, MI, USA
+Professor of Obstetrics, Gynecology, and Reproductive Biology, Michigan State University, MI, USA

 Professor Missmer received her Bachelor's degree in Biology from Lehigh University and her Master (SM) and Doctor of Science (ScD) degrees in Epidemiology from Harvard School of Public Health.